metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## I've run my program with mirrord but it seems to have no effect, what could be the issue?

-There are two known cases where mirrord currently cannot load into the application's process.
+There are currently two known cases where mirrord cannot load into the application's process:
 1. [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection) on Mac.
 Check the logs for a warning about SIP. mirrord currently can't load into SIP binaries (we're working on it - coming soon).
 In the meanwhile you could try copying the binary you're trying to run into an unprotected directory (e.g. anywhere in your home directory) and